 What Is a Nephilim?

-The term Nephilim, which is derived from the Greek word nephal, which means "to fall" is mentioned only twice in the bible.
+The term Nephilim, derived from the Greek word nephal, which means "to fall," is mentioned only twice in the bible.
 Once in Genesis 6, which is before the flood, and then again in Numbers 13, which refers to a time after the flood.

-Unfortunately, many disagree as to what exactly a Nephilim is.
+Unfortunately, many disagree as to what precisely a Nephilim is.
 Some non-biblical views are that the Nephilim are space aliens.
-Those who view it from the biblical perspective tend to fall into four categories, which is dependent on how they view who the "sons of God" are:
+Those who see it from the biblical perspective tend to fall into four categories, which is dependent on how they view who the "sons of God" are:

 - The Fallen Angel View (believe that sons of God were angels)

 - The Fallen Angels Took Over Men View (believe that sons of God were men overtaken by angels

 - The Sethite View (believe that sons of God were descendants of Seth, Adam's son)